noahgibbs/pixiurge/CONCEPTS.md

 graphics" games, but I care a *lot* about reaching people and talking to them.
 I hope you do too.

-### Pixiurge Websocket Protocol
+### Pixiurge Websocket Protocol - Decisions and Limitations

 The Pixiurge Websocket Protocol is simple and designed for easy testing and reading by humans.
 That's bad if you need high performance, but good if you want to put together games easily.

-Probably the biggest limits are that it's client-server only, which means no peer-to-peer) and that it's WebSocket-based, meaning only in-order reliable delivery.
+Probably the biggest limits are that it's client-server only, which means no peer-to-peer, and that it's WebSocket-based, meaning only in-order reliable delivery.
 A low-latency game mostly can't rely on TCP/IP, it needs UDP/IP, and it often needs to be peer-to-peer.

-(WebSockets also have nontrivial per-message overhead.)
+WebSockets also have nontrivial per-message overhead.

 Can't we fix all that?